 According to an independent analysis, roughly 9% of successful Kickstarter campaigns never fulfill their promises.
 Don’t be one of them.

-If you fail to deliver, not only are you going to be starting your next funding campaign from scratch, but those initial backers won’t trust you.
-However, if you communicate well and stick to your promises, those same backers will be eager to fund your next project as well.
+If you fail to deliver, not only will you start your next funding campaign from scratch, but those initial backers won’t trust you.
+But if you communicate well and stick to your promises, those same backers will also be eager to fund your next project.
+Good luck.